kedacore/keda-docs/content/docs/2.0/concepts/external-scalers.md

 Unlike `IsActive`, `StreamingIsActive` is called once when KEDA reconciles the `ScaledObject`, and expects the external scaler to push `IsActiveResponse` whenever the scaler needs KEDA to activate the deployment.

-This implementation creates a timer and queries USGS APIs on that timer, effictivly ignoring `pollingInterval` set in the scaledObject.
-Alternativly any other asynchronus event can be used instead of a timer, like an HTTP request, or a network connection.
+This implementation creates a timer and queries USGS APIs on that timer, effectively ignoring `pollingInterval` set in the scaledObject.
+Alternatively any other asynchronous event can be used instead of a timer, like an HTTP request, or a network connection.

 {{< collapsible "Golang" >}}